themosis/documentation/middleware.md

 }
 ```

-In the example above, if the given `role` is not an `editor`, the middleware returns a HTTP redirect to the client.
+In the example above, if the given `role` is not an `editor`, the middleware returns an HTTP redirect to the client.
 Otherwise, the request is passed further into the application.
-In order to pass the request deeper into the application, call the `$next` callback with the `$request`.
+In order to pass the request deeper into the application, call the `$next` callback with the `$request` as a parameter.

 It's best to envision middleware as a series of "layers" HTTP requests must pass through before they hit your application.
 Each layer can examine the request and even reject it entirely.

-> All middleware are resolved via the service container, so you may type-hint any dependencies you need within a middleware's constructor.
+> All middleware are resolved via the service container, so you may type-hint any dependencies you need within the constructor of a middleware.

 Registering middleware
 ----------------------